 You may also be allowed to take a career break, voluntary redundancy or early retirement which may be financially more beneficial than simply resigning.

 You may also want to chat with colleagues before you make any decisions.
-They may be very supportive and some may even be carers themselves so may be happy to share their experiences.
+They may be very supportive and some may even be a carer themselves so may be happy to share their experiences.

 If, however, you feel that you should stop work, make sure this is the right decision for you.
 Don’t make any hasty decisions and remember to consider the following: